 7/29/2022 Amended Order M-274-21: Pilot Project- Public Access to Certain Briefs and Orders (Amending November 2021 Order) (PDF)

 6/22/2022 Order approving amendments to D.C.
 Superior Court Rules of Civil Procedure 3-I, 5, 10-I, 39, 40-I, and 79.
 (PDF)

 6/22/2022 Order Adopting the Amendments to D.C.
 App.
 R. 49.
 (PDF)

 3/8/2022 Effective January 8, 2022, the Committee on Admissions only accepts Pro Hac Vice applications online.
 Submit Pro Hac Vice applications here.
 Pro Hac Vice applications are for individuals assisting on a case but not licensed to practice law in D.C.
 Click here to learn more.

 3/13/2020 DC Court of Appeals Operating Status Update in light of the coronavirus emergency

-Specifically with respect to e-filing, starting Monday, March 16, 2020, the court will suspend the requirement for the filing of paper copies of electronically filed documents.
+Specifically with respect to e-filing, effective Monday, March 16, 2020, the court has suspended the requirement for the filing of paper copies of electronically filed documents.
 See Electronic Filing and Service (ESF) Procedure 8.
 See also DCCA Administrative Order 1-18.

 Congress established the District of Columbia Court of Appeals as the highest court of the District of Columbia in 1970.
 The court consists of a chief judge and eight associate judges.
 The court is assisted by the service of retired judges who have been recommended and approved as senior judges.